User Guide

 Common issues:

-The minimal input file must contain the distance tolerance required (for
+The minimal input file must contain the distance tolerance required (for systems at room temperature and pressure and coordinates in Angstroms, 2.0 Å is a good value [note]).
+This is specified with:

 tolerance 2.0

-The file must contain also the name of the output file to be created,
+The file must also contain the name of the output file to be created:

 output test.pdb